Plot event symbols and labels for a moment in time

 - Set z-axis scaling; same syntax as -Jx.

-- Sets the initial intensity, size magnification, or transparency of the symbol during the rise interval [1, 1, and 100, respectively].
-Optionally, use +c to set the corresponding terminal value during the coda .
+- Modify the initial intensity, size magnification, or transparency of the symbol during the rise interval [1, 1, and 100, respectively].
+Repeatable for the different attributes.
+Optionally, for finite-duration events you may append +c to set the corresponding terminal value during the coda [0, 0, 100, respectively].

-- Save the intermediate event symbols and labels to permanent files instead of removing when done.
-Files will be called prefix_symbols.txt and prefix_labels.txt.
+- Save the intermediate event symbols and labels to permanent files instead of removing them when done.
+Files will be named prefix_symbols.txt and prefix_labels.txt.

 - -U[label][+c][+jjust][+odx/dy] (more …)